Alba Liguria Piedmont And Valle Daosta, Italy Travel Guide

 Uber's standard service is not widely available in Alba.
 Local private transfers are an option.

-Renting a vehicle, especially a car or e-bike, offers freedom and flexibility for exploring the diverse landscapes and scattered attractions of the Langhe.
+Renting a vehicle, especially a car or e-bike, offers freedom and freedom to explore the diverse landscapes and scattered attractions of the Langhe.

 Alba's historic center is largely pedestrianized, a joy to explore on foot.

-Area guides provide walking tours; numerous marked trails exist for self-guided exploration.
+Area guides provide walking tours; numerous marked trails exist for self-led tours.

 Piedmont invested in cycling routes.
 The roads may be curvy and narrow; exercise caution, helmets are recommended.

-Alba's transportation options focus on the region's specific needs, with limited specialized services beyond those mentioned.
+Alba's transportation options focus on the region's specific needs, with not many specialized services beyond those mentioned.

 Main mode for Alba's compact center.